 On the other hand, if

-destruct is enabled, it automatically deletes any and all settings of the new object.
+destruct is enabled, it automatically deletes any settings of the new object.

 This can be one of the possible PHP interview questions relating to the before-mentioned OOP (object-oriented programming).
 It can be a great example of how PHP is an OOP language.